 The City purchases their potable drinking water from the Clarence Cannon Wholesale Water Commission (CCWWC).
 The CCWWC obtains raw water from Mark Twain Lake and processes it at a treatment plant located near Stoutsville, Missouri.

 CCWWC supplies drinking water for numerous communities and rural areas throughout Northeast Missouri.
 Subsequently, the CCWWC is required to be in compliance with current public drinking water standards set forth by the Environmental Protection Agency and the regulatory standards of the Missouri Department of Natural Resources.

 To monitor the efficiency of the water, CCWWC provides the City with monthly water quality reports.
 The Superintendent of the City of Paris serves as an alternate on the Board of Directors of the CCWWC.
 The City contracts an ample supply of water from CCWWC to meet and exceed the demands.

 2022 Annual Water Quality Reports

-These Consumer Confidence Reports are intended to provide you with important information about your drinking water and the efforts made to provide safe drinking water.
-Click the links below to view the reports online.
-Hardcopies may be obtained by contacting the Paris City Office.
+These Consumer Confidence Reports contain important information about your drinking water and the efforts made to provide safe drinking water.
+Click the link below to view the report online.
+You may obtain hardcopies by contacting the Paris City Office.